THE DISH WITH KRIS

 Day 5: Travel Day

 If you are traveling back to the East Coast, chances are that you’ll at least have the morning before you have to leave for the airport.
-I recommend enjoying a morning stroll to Leaden Hall Market served as the exterior shot and inspiration for Harry Potter’s Daigon Alley and the Leaky Cauldron in Sorcerer's Stone.
+I recommend enjoying a morning stroll to Leaden Hall Market which served as the exterior shot and inspiration for Harry Potter’s Daigon Alley and the Leaky Cauldron in Sorcerer's Stone.
 It is located in the original Roman part of the city at Gracechurch Street and Lime Street.
 You’ll get great pics without a lot of people in the way at this hour.

 0 Comments